Failure Modes of Zero-Shot Machine Unlearning in Reinforcement Learning and Robotics

 In this work, we highlight a key limitation of current zero-shot unlearning frameworks.
 We find that forget-set accuracy, after initially dropping, can unexpectedly recover during continued training.
 This suggests that forgotten information may gradually resurface.

 This observation emphasizes the need for robust and secure unlearning techniques in both image processing and robotics, especially methods that can effectively forget environment dynamics as well as data.
 Tackling these challenges is essential for building robotic systems that reliably adapt to new situations and comply with future regulatory requirements such as the AI Act [European AI Act].
+An overview of a general machine unlearning framework is shown in Figure 1 .

 Goal